Jhgomez/sopes1/Clase/notes.md

 ## **Virtualization**
 Is a hardware and software partitioning technique to create multiple execution environments.
 We can virtualize machines/hosts, applications, servers, networks, storage, vlans, etc. Statistically servers spend 80% of the time idle and 20% of time processing computations, that is why creating several execution environments in a computer is very important/convenient to reduce costs.
 The best scalability approach is combining both vertical and horizontal scalability.
 There is types of virtualization.
 OS virtualization like containers, hybrid and native virtualization.

+### Types
+* Full virtualization: Full simulation of hardware behavior over a VM
+* Paravirtualization: Partial simulation of hardware behavior over a VM
+* Operating System Virtualization: Virtualization based on a simple instance of the OS, containers use this
+* Native or Hybrid: Full and paravirtualization, combining I/O(E/S) acceleration

 ### Hypervisor
 Is the software or component in charge of creating virtual machines, its also known as Virtual Machine Monitor(VMM).
 There are some processors that support virtualization, so they will obviously perform better.
 There are different types of hypervisors, rings from 0 to 2 like VMware, ESXI, KVM, HyperV.
 Tip